lukejcollins/lukejcollins/README.md

 # 👋 Hello World, I'm Luke Collins!

 I'm a passionate and creative developer with a keen interest in cloud infrastructure, AI, and solutions development.
-I'm driven by the thrill of solving complex problems and am constantly seeking ways to innovate and enhance systems.
+I'm driven by the thrill of solving complex problems and am constantly seeking ways to innovate and enhance processes.

-🌱 **Currently Learning:** Generative AI, Cloud Infrastructure
+🌱 **Currently Learning:** Rust

-🔭 **Working on:** Creating a Django site to be deployed to AWS with Terraform
+🔭 **Working on:** 🚧

 💡 **Interests:** Cloud Infrastructure, AI, Solutions Development